opentelekomcloud/docs-next/docs/best-practices/security-services/web-application-firewall/configuring-anti-crawler-rules-to-prevent-crawler-attacks.md

     due to resource exhaustion.
 - Bad actors may use web crawlers to steal mission-critical data on your websites, which will damage your economic interests.

-WAF provides three anti-crawler policies, bot detection by identifying User-Agent, website anti-crawler by checking browser validity, and CC attack protection by limiting the access frequency, to comprehensively mitigate crawler attacks against your websites.

 ## Prerequisites